Uh oh, you are visiting the site using Internet Explorer. Which is an outdated browser.

 According to the Reggio Emilia philosophy, creating a sense of order and encouraging children to witness the beauty of the world around us can go hand in hand.

-A child’s version of a work table equipped with tools, accessories, pieces of wood and a versatile tool belt that can be worn or attached to the workbench.
+A child’s version of a work table equipped with tools, accessories, pieces of wood, and a versatile tool belt that can be worn or attached to the workbench.
 Children will be able to familiarise themselves with basic carpentry and construction techniques.
-Many of these are also applicable to art play when glueing, sticking and assembling boxes and other materials together at the craft centre or even in block play.
+Many of these are also applicable to art play when gluing, sticking, and assembling boxes and other materials at the craft centre or even in block play.

 The Value of Loose Parts in Protecting the Environment and Sustainable Practices